BenjiTrapp/benjitrapp.github.io/_attacks/2023-12-31-dll-proxying.md

 ## Creating the Proxy DLL

 Let's assume that the target DLL whish should be proxied is called `target_original.dll` and the proxy DLL `target.dll`.
+Next we require the entrypoint for a DLL which is described by Microsoft [here](https://learn.microsoft.com/de-de/windows/win32/dlls/dllmain) and forms the baseline the payload.

 With these assumptions it is possible to use a basic template for `payload.c`: